Feed a Brain Media

 Cavin is now partnering with survivors and loved ones so that they have the best opportunity to recover.
 Using his experience, knowledge, and connections to support others with neurological injuries, he is influencing the standard model of neurorehabilitation, like he has set out to do since his very first blog entry.

-You can learn more about Cavin at
+You can learn more about Cavin at AdventuresinBrainInjury.com, the Adventures in Brain Injury Podcast, and FeedaBrain.com.

-How To Feed a Brain: Nutrition for Optimal Brain Function and Repair
+How to Feed a Brain: Nutrition for Optimal Brain Function and Repair

 Our nutrition is so important for the function of our brains… our cognition, memory, balance, vision, immunity and everything else.
 Did you know that over a quarter of the calories in the food we eat is consumed by our brain?